springload/draftail/docs/user-guide/README.md

 Draftail is an editor built for sites and apps of all shapes and sizes.
 It aims for a mouse-free, keyboard-centric experience.
 Most formatting can be done by using common keyboard shortcuts, inspired by [Google Docs](https://support.google.com/docs/answer/179738) and [Markdown](https://en.wikipedia.org/wiki/Markdown).

+One thing that sets Draftail apart from other editors is its configurability: **the available formatting options can be different from one instance of the editor to the next**, depending on how the editor is setup.
+One editor could only allow links.
+Another might have heading levels, lists, and images.

 ## Contents

 * [Online demo](#online-demo)